-- 1: Doors lock with the door handle request switch or back door request switch while a mechanical or valet key is in the ignition switch or the ignition switch is pushed in. - 2: Doors lock with the door handle request switch or back door request switch while the ignition switch is not in the LOCK position. - 3: Doors do not lock by pushing the door handle request switch or back door request switch while any door is open.
+- 1: Doors lock with the door handle request switch or lift gate request switch while a mechanical or valet key is in the ignition switch or the ignition switch is pushed in. - 2: Doors lock with the door handle request switch or lift gate request switch while the ignition switch is not in the LOCK position. - 3: Doors do not lock by pushing the door handle request switch or lift gate request switch while any door is open.
 A beep sounds to warn you.
-However, doors lock with the metal key even if any door is open. - 4: Doors do not lock with door handle request switch or back door request switch with the Intelligent Key inside the vehicle and a beep sounds to warn you.
+However, doors lock with the metal key even if any door is open. - 4: Doors do not lock with door handle request switch or lift gate request switch with the Intelligent Key inside the vehicle and a beep sounds to warn you.